Low and No Sugar Recipes for Every Meal

 JENNIFER TYLER LEE

 Jennifer Tyler Lee is an award-winning author, game creator, self-trained home cook, and healthy eating advocate.
-Her innovative and delicious low-sugar recipes show that quitting sugar doesn’t mean giving up the foods you love—the trick is to sweeten them naturally with fruits and vegetables instead of added sugar.
-Jennifer’s first book, The 52 New Foods Challenge, was nominated for an IACP Cookbook Award.
+She earned her Nutrition and Healthy Living Certificate from Cornell University.
+Jennifer’s innovative and delicious low-sugar recipes show that quitting sugar doesn’t mean giving up the foods you love—the trick is to sweeten them naturally with fruits and vegetables instead of added sugar.
+Her first book, The 52 New Foods Challenge, was nominated for an IACP Cookbook Award.
 Her nutrition game, Crunch a Color®: The Healthy Eating Game, was named one of Dr. Toy’s “10 Best” Children’s Products and received the Parent-Tested Parent-Approved seal of approval.
 Jennifer’s easy, healthy recipes have been spotlighted by Jessica Alba, Jamie Oliver, Michael Pollan, Oprah, Williams-Sonoma, Pottery Barn Kids, Whole Foods, Parents Magazine, and US Weekly, among many others.
-She’s a featured contributor at Red Tricycle.
+She’s a featured contributor at Red Tricycle and shares new recipes each week on her blog, www.52newfoods.com.

 ANISHA I. PATEL, MD, MSPH